yjperez/teleport/rfd/0014-custom-approval-conditions.md

 software or by a small team of well-coordinated admins.
 Ideally, multi-party approval should be more resilient to multiple parties.

-A partial solution to this conundrum is to tally proposals individually based on the state they would resolve to (i.e. an approval for a specific set of roles counts only towards a final request state with that exact set of roles).
+A partial solution to this conundrum is to tally reviews individually based on the state they would resolve to (i.e. an approval for a specific set of roles counts only towards a final request state with that exact set of roles).
 Taking this strategy, the access request in the above example would remain in a `PENDING` state because `alice`, `bob`, and `carol` effectively proposed three separate possible outcomes.
-Each possible outcome only has one supporting proposal, failing to meet the threshold of `2`.
+Each possible outcome only has one supporting review, failing to meet the threshold of `2`.
 This doesn't elminate the possibility of nondeterminism due to ordering (after all, 4 people voting for two possible states still results in a race), but it does ensure that no `APPROVED` state is reached that wasn't exactly supported by the requisite number of